Chapter 5. COM Servers

 _ATL_OBJMAP_ENTRY Structure

-The object map is an array of _ATL_OBJMAP_ENTRY
+The object map is an array of _ATL_OBJMAP_ENTRY structures that look like this:

 1struct _ATL_OBJMAP_ENTRY30 {